 The meeting resulted in four major outcomes:

 - Kosovo institutions will include the ICMP’s Site Locator on relevant institutions’ websites in order to increase the provision of information on locations of clandestine gravesites anonymously, or signed;

-- The delegation positively assessed the benefits of using ICMP’s cloud-based, Identification Database Management System (iDMS) which collects, stores, protects and shares data on missing persons securely.
+- The delegation positively assessed the benefits of using ICMP’s cloud-based, Integrated Database Management System (iDMS) which collects, stores, protects and shares data on missing persons securely.
 The delegation agreed to bring a decision on signing an End User License Agreement in the forthcoming period;

 - The delegation embraced measures for ensuring greater domestic ownership of the process to enhance the sustainability of DNA-based identifications;